 With pink highlights, you can also give grey hair a playful touch.

 Nowadays there is no rule about when you can no longer wear your hair long.
 The hairstyle simply has to suit the wearer, the hair texture and the lifestyle.
 Medium-length ha irstyles give the hair more visual fullness.
 Whether a woman wears her haircut down to the chin or to the collarbone is best decided together with her hairdresser.
 A beautiful variation is a layered undercut.
-Here the top hair stays the same length and the look magically gets a great fullness.
+Here, the top hair remains the same length and the look magically acquires a great fullness.
 For almost any peppy hairstyle for women over 50, a fringe is the absolute secret tip.
 It makes you look younger and makes the hairstyle ultra-modern.

 Long hairstyles for women over 50

 Long ha irstyles for women over 50?
 We love them!
 However, they are high-maintenance for any target group.
 This is especially true when the hair is no longer as supple with age and accordingly needs an enormous amount of moisture and lipids.
 The trend is even uniformly grey, long hair - it thrives on shine.
 If it is not shiny, it quickly looks unkempt.
-Therefore, women should treat their hair to regular build-up and care treatments in the salon as well as a hair treatment at least once a week.
+Therefore, women should treat their hair to regular conditioning and care treatments in the salon as well as a hair treatment at least once a week.
 And, of course, trim the ends too!

 Strands of hair that frame the face are a great eye-catcher.
 Steps provide more visual fullness, even if the rest of the hair is not stepped.
 Depending on the shape of your face, steps can be longer or shorter and are always cut by a hairdresser.
 Rather round faces benefit from longer strands.
 And another tip: If these strands are a few shades lighter than the rest of the hair, a fresh look is created very quickly.
 Hairdressers call this face-framing.
 If the whole hair is styled through, it needs a little more styling time in the morning.
 If you don't style this look, it quickly looks shaggy.